GeorgiaKp/BRIE_Fraud_Detection_GNN/README.md

-This is the code implementation of the paper "Enhancing Fraud Detection in GNNs with Synthetic Fraud Generation and Integrated Structural Features"
+This is the code implementation of the paper "Enhancing Fraud Detection in GNNs with Synthetic Fraud Generation and Integrated Structural Features" (ICANN 2024)

 ## Dataset